-SIERRA LEONECAPACITY BUILDINGSTRENGTHENING SYSTEMS AND HEALTH SERVICESHEALTH PRODUCTS AND PHARMACEUTICAL SYSTEMLABORATORIES AND TECHNICAL PLATFORMSGOVERNANCE AND HEALTH POLICIESHEALTH INFORMATION SYSTEMHIV / AIDS
+SIERRA LEONECAPACITY BUILDINGGOVERNANCE AND HEALTH POLICIESHEALTH INFORMATION SYSTEMHEALTH PRODUCTS AND PHARMACEUTICAL SYSTEMLABORATORIES AND TECHNICAL PLATFORMSSTRENGTHENING SYSTEMS AND HEALTH SERVICESHIV / AIDS

 The HIV/AIDS epidemic affects 1.6% of the adult population in Sierra Leone.
 The number of people living with HIV (PLHIV) was estimated at 52,000 in 2014.
 The epidemic is tending to stabilize, but the coverage of treatment needs is still too low.
 Significant disparities persist, with the epidemic having more of an impact on women, in urban areas and on the groups considered as being most at risk of infection, such as sex workers or men who have sex with men.

 Sierra Leone has implemented a national strategic plan to control HIV/AIDS, based on prevention, treatment and care.
 When antiretroviral treatment for HIV-positive patients began in 2005, 24 health care institutions in the public health system had a dedicated HIV team: the 13 district hospitals, plus five hospitals and six health centres in Freetown.
 The delegation of tasks model quickly helped to decentralize treatment throughout the country and by 2011, there were 130 centres.

 In 2014, Solthis supported 10 sites in Freetown.

 Intervention areas: Sierra Leone